-And, yes, IRCs are the tried-and-true, gold-standard product for moving product off the shelf quickly.
+And, yes, IRCs are the tried-and-true, gold-standard solution for moving product off the shelf quickly.
 We print millions of them every year.

 But when it comes to promotions, there are so many more options:

-- Simply updating your label graphics to call out a partnership with a non-profit, run a seasonal flavor of a popular product or highlight a limited time offer
+- Simply updating your label graphics to call out a partnership with a non-profit, run a seasonal alternative of a popular product or highlight a limited time offer

 - Scratch-and-sniff labels — to promote a new scent or product flavor you’re releasing

 - Incorporating texture as a key feature of your label — like pairing a smooth and a stubbly label with your razor packaging

 - Adding a recipe that your customers can make using your product

 - Leveraging unique label materials (e.g., materials made out of wood, materials that can be written on with chalk, etc.) to further differentiate your product promotion

 - Incorporating AR or QR codes into your graphics which consumers can scan to access information about your brand

 - Using digital label printing to vary your graphics label by label (as with the famous Share-a-Coke campaign)